suharshan/chef-lab-setup/common/virtualization-setup.md

 ### Systems Preparation

-To setup the lab, as participants, we would create Virtual Machines with VirtualBox and setup the learning environment.
-Vagrant is a tool which allows us to build, configure and setup portable virtual machines automatically, and it works with multitude of hypervisors, Virtualbox included.
+Participants will have to create Virtual Machines with VirtualBox + Vagrant and setup the learning environment.
+Vagrant is a tool which allows us to build, configure and setup portable virtual machines automatically, and it works with multitude of hypervisors and cloud platforms (AWS etc.), Virtualbox included.
 We would also need a sophisticated  editor with chef plugin, which would help us write code fast, with auto completion and syntax highlighting features etc. Thats where Atom comes in handy.

 On windows systems, utilities such as ssh do not come installed by default.
 To install a bash shell and create a remote terminal, Git and ConEmu are effective tools.